pluralitybook/plurality/contents/english/07-01-conclusion.md

 Given a choice between these alternatives, the urgent, passionate answer of this book is: neither.
 We pluralists believe that most human beings are neither atomized individuals without shared responsibilities nor subjects without a claim to agency.
 On the whole, human beings are both individuals and social beings, desirous of full lives and capable of sustained peace.
 But to achieve those goals we need our surrounding systems – the political _and_ the technological ones – to give us both agency and responsibility.
 And we certainly need the most powerful tools at our disposal to help us find ways to get along, even if not to agree.
 That is the aspiration and the imperative of Plurality.

 Plurality is the third way beyond libertarianism and technocracy, a movement we have perhaps three to five years to set in motion.
 Within that time frame, a critical mass of the technology that people and companies use every day will have become deeply dependent on large language models.
-At that point, we won’t be able to reverse the “reality” that ES or AT have generated for us.
+At that point, we won’t be able to reverse the “reality” that libertarianism or technocracy have generated for us.
 But between now and then, we can mobilize to re-chart the course: toward a human-centered, relationship-embracing, digital democracy in which diverse groups of people, despite not agreeing, are able to cooperate and collaborate in sustained and thriving societies.

 Such a pivot will take an urgent, whole-of-society mobilization.
 Businesses, governments, universities, and civil society organizations must demand that our technology deepen our connections across our many forms of social diversity.
 That is the key, and the only path, to strengthening human stability, prosperity, and flourishing into the future.